Much of Victoria's charm and character stems from its unique and well-preserved historic buildings.

 Victoria's Heritage Register

-View the list of properties on the Heritage Register Nov 2019 [PDF - 377 KB]
+View the list of properties on the Heritage Register in PDF or Excel format.

 Heritage Register Status

 By itself, listing a property on the Heritage Register does not restrict any future actions proposed by an owner.
 A property listed on the Heritage Register does not have any formal protection and does not require the approval of City Council for alterations unless it is subject to a heritage designation bylaw or is within a heritage conservation area.
 City staff are available to provide advice about proposed alterations to properties listed on the Heritage Register that may assist with conservation or enhancement of heritage features.

 Property listed on the Heritage Register that is located within a heritage conservation area may require a heritage alteration permit when changes are proposed, depending on the scope of the alterations.
 For more information about heritage alteration permit applications, see the Heritage Applications and Processes section below.